Our online application portal will re-open on August 1, 2016.

 Goucher's Post-Baccalaureate Premedical Program is one of the oldest and best in the nation.

 We've been developing and refining it for more than 30 years.
-It's built upon Goucher's long tradition of rigorous undergraduate science education-and the expertise of Goucher's outstanding faculty-providing you with an intensive premedical education so thorough and strong that, in the last ten years, 99.7 percent of our graduates have been accepted into U.S. medical schools.
+It's built upon Goucher's long tradition of rigorous undergraduate science education-and the expertise of Goucher's outstanding faculty-providing you with an intensive premedical education so thorough and strong that, in the last fifteen years, 99.5 percent of our graduates have been accepted into U.S. medical schools.
 We're also very proud that over the past three years, medical schools have awarded more than $6 million in merit scholarships to 38 Goucher post-bacs.

 Supportive, rigorous, and challenging, the Goucher Post-Baccalaureate Premedical Program provides the best preparation for men and women dedicated to changing their lives—and touching the lives of others—by pursuing a career in medicine.